-Football season is BACK and we rounded up all the hot spots to watch collegiate and professional football in Dallas this Fall!
+Football season is BACK, BABY, and we have once again rounded up all the hot spots to watch college and NFL football in Dallas this fall!
 Whether you are looking for a dive bar, Irish pub, sports bar or just a great spot to watch sports where you will be surrounded with big screen TVs, we've got you covered!
-Dallas and the surrounding cities have tons of spots that make for the perfect bar to grab a drink and waste away your weekend indulging in all things Football!
+Dallas and the surrounding cities have tons of spots that make for the perfect bar to grab a drink and waste away the weekend indulging in all things Football!

 Go BIG at Hero.
 So many times, the big-game experience at a bar is a cramped affair.
 But Hero features the space for your larger-than-normal dining party or your big event!
 Another plus?
 Both the healthier menu items and Hero's takes on more typical bar food are the perfect pair for a great game.

 Frankies carries a lot of pedigree into the Great Dallas Sports Bar Debate.
 They won both Best Cocktail Bar and Best Sports Bar in the Dallas Observer's 2020 Best of Dallas Awards.
 It's a staple in the heart of Downtown on Main, known for home-made wings, pizza(one of the best pies in Dallas), burgers and that secret Frankies Dust that makes it all taste just a little bit better.